-To qualify for award of this premium, applicants shall have completed combinations of experience, postsecondary education and training as prescribed by this Article.
+To qualify for award of this premium, applicants shall have completed combinations of experience and post-secondary education as prescribed by this Article.

 - 1) Years of Service: Only current, continuous, full-time service in a bargaining unit position shall be counted.
 Years of service accrued during a prior term of employment shall not be counted for purposes of this premium. - 2) Education Points: One semester unit shall equal one education point, and one quarter unit shall equal two-thirds of a point.
-Such units of credit shall have been awarded by a community college, college or university accredited by a national or regional accrediting body recognized by the United States Department of Education. - 3) Training Points: Twenty (20) classroom hours of police training acknowledged by the California Commission on Peace Officer Standards & Training or Standards and Trainings for Corrections (STC) shall equal one training point.
-Such training must be conducted in a classroom or other appropriate site, in increments of two hours or more, taught by a qualified instructor, concluded with appropriate testing, and for which records are kept.
+Such units of credit shall have been awarded by a community college, college or university accredited by a national or regional accrediting body recognized by the United States Department of Education.

-(a) All education and training must be supported by copies of transcripts, diplomas and other verifying documents attached to the application for premium pay.
+All education must be supported by copies of transcripts, diplomas and other verifying documents attached to the application for premium pay.
 Units of credit transferred from one educational institution to another must be documented by transcripts from both such educational institutions.
-When credit is awarded, it shall be counted for either training or education points, whichever is to the advantage of the applicant.